programminghistorian/ph-submissions/lessons/beginners-guide-to-twitter-data.md

 You might have noticed we didn't get any latitude/longitude location information, but we did get a "place" column with less exact, textualized location information.
 Non-coordinate location data needs to be [geocoded](https://en.wikipedia.org/wiki/Geocode), which in this case means using a geocoder to [geoparse](https://en.wikipedia.org/wiki/Toponym_Resolution#Geoparsing) the reported locations and assign lat/long values to them.
 Different programs do this to greater or lesser success.
 [Tableau](www.tableau.com), for instance, has a hard time interpolating a set of locations if it's not at a consistent geographical level (city, state, etc.).
 For that reason, I generated latitude and longitude information with the Google geocoder following this *Programming Historian* [lesson](https://programminghistorian.org/en/lessons/mapping-with-python-leaflet), and then inputted that information into Tableau for mapping.
 There's plenty of good mapping [tools](https://digitalfellows.commons.gc.cuny.edu/2019/06/03/finding-the-right-tools-for-mapping/) out there that you can feel free to use: the key here is getting specific, accurate location info from the list of place names in the dataset.

-{% include figure.html filename="tableau-map.png" caption="A quick sketch of the "place" data in Tableau.
+{% include figure.html filename="tableau-map.png" caption="A quick sketch of the \"place\" data in Tableau.
 The tweets are taken from the just a few days surrounding each of the storms.
 One could perhaps argue that these maps show discourse around these storms forming equally in unaffected metro areas as places that fell storms' paths." %}

 We do, however, have a bunch of additional files that also have some interesting information.
 While the tweet ids file focuses on specific tweets, the [nodes, edges, mentions](https://en.wikipedia.org/wiki/Glossary_of_graph_theory_terms), and users files give information on how these tweets fit together, and all these files can be correlated to create another robust, linked dataset.